ByteRookie/AGS_Service/README.md

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
 Every form includes a short summary of your rooms and a progress indicator (for example "Step 3/5").
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
-2. **Choose devices** – for each room, select all media player entities that belong to it.
+2. **Choose devices** – for the currently selected room, pick the media player entities from the dropdown.
+The flow repeats this step for each room you added.
-3. **Enter device details** – specify the type (`tv` or `speaker`), priority and optional **override** string for every selected device.
-Priorities must be unique within a room—lower numbers are preferred.
+3. **Enter device details** – for every chosen entity provide the type (`tv` or `speaker`), a numeric priority and an optional **override** string.
+Priorities must be unique across all rooms—lower numbers are preferred.
 The override value keeps AGS active whenever the device plays media whose identifier contains that string.
 4. **Manage sources** – a table style form lets you add or remove as many playback sources as you like, each with a name, value, content type and optional default flag.
 5. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
 6. **Review the summary** – confirm the listed rooms, devices and sources.
 From here you can jump back to add more rooms or devices before saving.